phetsims/phet-info/checklists/new-repo-checklist.md

 - [ ] Apply branch protection rules using [protect-branches-for-repo.js](https://github.com/phetsims/perennial/blob/main/js/scripts/protect-branches-for-repo.js).
 Follow the instructions in the documentation at the top of the script.
 - [ ] Notify Slack channel dev-public that the repo has been created.
 E.g. "I just added a new repository, {{REPO}}.
 Please pull perennial and perennial-alias and run `clone-missing-repos.sh` at your convenience."
 - [ ] If using IDEA/Webstorm (pre-2018), add the git source root for the repository.
-- [ ] Follow any remaining "Implementation" tasks in the Master Checklist issue that you created above.
+- [ ] Follow any remaining "Implementation" tasks in the Main Checklist issue that you created above.
 - [ ] If applicable, add any needed dependencies to `phetLibs` in package.json.
 If you change package.json, run `grunt update`.
 - [ ] Add the sim to [responsible_dev.json](https://github.com/phetsims/phet-info/blob/main/sim-info/responsible_dev.json).
 - [ ] Add the sim to chipper/tsconfig/all/tsconfig.json